Last Updated: July 27, 2021

 You can find this feature in the Bluehost panel or you can assign it as a sub-domain pointing to a folder containing your website files via cPanel, allowing anyone visiting the domain to land on your website.

 Free SSL Security Certificates

 An SSL Certificate is a notice to website visitors and search engines that your site is safe and secure.
-It was used primarily on banking and shopping sites to reassure users their data was protected, but Google has pushed it to be the norm across all websites.
+Before, banking and shopping sites used it to reassure users their data was protected.
+Google, however, has pushed it to be the norm across all websites.
 Not having an SSL Certificate can therefore harm your search rankings.

 When we were reading Bluehost reviews, we found the customers were happy, because they didn’t have to do anything complex to set it up.
 Simply point users to your domain via https (rather than http) and it will be good to go.
 Bluehost also provides SSL with every hosting plan, so it’s not something you have to worry about.

-You know you SSL is working correctly when a padlock icon is shown in the top left of the address bar in your browser.
+You know your SSL is working correctly when a padlock icon is shown in the top left of the address bar in your browser.

 All hosting plans also come with CDN.
 Bluehost CDN is provided by CloudFlare and is a form of caching.
-This means static or unchanging parts of your website, such as an about page or your header logo, are saved by CloudFlare.
+This means CloudFlare saves static or unchanging parts of your website, such as an about page or your header logo.
 When a user visits the site not as much bandwidth is used because no request is made to the Bluehost servers.

 This makes your site faster, uses less bandwidth and CPU power (which is important since that’s what you’re paying for), and it also provides an extra level of security.
 CloudFlare monitors malicious threats and can spot repeated spam attempts.

-CloudFlare is not applied automatically.
-To turn it on, you just need to go to the Domain or My Sites section of the Bluehost panel.
+CloudFlare is not applied automatically, though.
+So, to turn it on, you just need to go to the Domain or My Sites section of the Bluehost panel.

 Other features Bluehost provide to keep your site secure in the age of cyber security include: